BITSS/ACRE/docs/03-assess.md

 ### Describe code scripts

 List all the code files that you find in the reproduction materials and identify its location relative to the master reproduction folder.
 Review the beginning and end of each code file and identify the inputs required to successfully run the file.
-Example of inputs are data sets or other code scripts that are typically found at the beginning of the script (e.g.: `load`, `read`, `source`, `run`, `do` ).
+Examples of inputs are data sets or other code scripts that are typically found at the beginning of the script (e.g.: `load`, `read`, `source`, `run`, `do` ).
 Examples of outputs are other data sets, or plain text files that are typically at the end of a script (e.g.: `save`, `write`, `export`).
-Record all this information in the  [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1).
+Record all this information in the [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1).

-As you gain understanding of each code script, youy will likely find more inputs and outputs -- we encourage you update the  [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1).
+As you gain an understanding of each code script, you will likely find more inputs and outputs -- we encourage you to update the [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1).
 Once finished with the reproduction exercise, classify each code file as analysis or cleaning type.
 This subjective assessment should be made base on the students’ interpretation of the main role of each script.

-Record all this information in a [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1)
+Record all this information in a [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1)

+List any input file (data and code) required to execute this file successfully.
+Separate each item with ";"

+List all the outputs generated with this file.
+This includes: data sets, figures and tables, and objects used later on.
+Separate each item with ";"

+Provide a one line description of what this script does

+Classify the code as "primarily cleaning code"or "primarily analysis code"

           |-------------------|------------------|---------------------|---------------------|----------------------|--------------|